George Washington Lambert: Return to Australia

 Lambert returned to Australia in 1921, where he had success in Melbourne with a one-man show at Fine Art Society gallery.
 He was elected an associate of the Royal Academy in 1922.
 He often visited the homestead of Colonel Granville Ryrie of the Australian Light Horse at Michelago, New South Wales and there painted The Squatter's Daughter and Michelago Landscape.

 In the second annual Archibald Prize in 1922, now Australia's most prestigious art prize for portraiture, Lambert's work was disqualified as he had not been a resident in Australia for twelve months.
 He submitted a self-portrait for the third year, competing with William Macleod who entered with the subject of The Bulletin cartoonist 'Hop' Hopkins.
-In 1927 he won the Archibald Prize with his work titled Mrs Murdoch.
+In 1927 he won the Archibald Prize with Mrs Annie Murdoch, a portrait of the mother of Keith Murdoch and grandmother of Rupert Murdoch.

 In November 1927 he was commissioned to create a statue of writer Henry Lawson; the work depicting Lawson in rough clothes accompanied by a swagman, a dog and a fence post was unveiled in The Domain, Sydney on 28 July 1931 by the Governor of New South Wales, Sir Philip Game.

 Personal life

 Lambert married Amelia Beatrice 'Amy' Absell (1872–1963) in 1900.
 Their children were Maurice Lambert (1901–1964), a noted sculptor and associate of the Royal Academy, and Constant, the British composer and conductor, born in London in 1905.
 Kit Lambert (1935–1981), manager of the rock group The Who, was their grandchild.

 Lambert died on 29 May 1930 at Cobbitty, near Camden, New South Wales, and is buried in the Anglican section of South Head Cemetery.

 Some of his family papers from 1874 to 1942 are held in the State Library of New South Wales, Sydney.

+His life was dramatised in an episode of the radio series Famous Australians.